wongwill86/air-tasks/README.md

 When a task is being scheduled to run, a `task_instance` is created.

 ### DAG
 A Directed Acyclic Graph (DAG) is a static set of repeatable tasks operators that are invoked automatically or manually.
-DAGs are described in (Airflow DAGS) [https://airflow.apache.org/concepts.html#dags].
+DAGs are described in [ Airflow DAGS ]( https://airflow.apache.org/concepts.html#dags ).
 The nodes of this graph are the task operators and the edges describe the dependencies between them.
 Edges are created by setting `task.set_upstream` or `task.set_downstream` to and from each task operator.

 It should be assumed that the size of a dag is immutable ( actually its not but it gets really messy if you modify it ).
 DAGS themselves can also be invoked using parameters.
-See (example_trigger_target_dag)[https://github.com/apache/incubator-airflow/blob/master/airflow/example_dags/example_trigger_target_dag.py].
+See [ example_trigger_target_dag ](https://github.com/apache/incubator-airflow/blob/master/airflow/example_dags/example_trigger_target_dag.py).

 When a DAG is being scheduled to run, a `dag_run` is created.